-Australia is a BIG country, comparable in land size to the Contiguous United States.
-This makes for a varied landscapes and climates that can challenge even the most experienced packers.
+Australia is a BIG country, comparable in land size to the contiguous United States.
+This makes for varied landscapes and climates that can challenge even the most experienced packers.
 This summer packing list for Australia covers the essentials for enjoying the urban centres, sundrenched beaches, tropical rainforests and searing outback during the warmest months.
-If you plan to partake in specific activities such as diving or overnight hikes, I recommend you look at specialist lists in addition to the below.
+For those planning to partake in specific activities such as diving or overnight hikes, I recommend you look at specialist lists in addition to the below.
 If you’re still figuring out exactly where you’ll be visiting, best to start with this post about where to go in Australia.

 Why this packing list for Australia?

 I was born in Sydney, raised near Brisbane/Gold Coast, lived in Melbourne for five years and have explored my homeland far beyond these urban centres.
-I’ve also now lived overseas for five years and return annually to visit family and friends, so I know what it takes to pack the perfect summer suitcase for Downunder!
+I’ve also now lived overseas for almost 10 years and return annually to visit family and friends – so I know what it takes to pack the perfect summer suitcase for Downunder!

 Due to our warm climate and laid-back attitude, Australians have a reputation for having a casual wardrobe.
 This mostly holds true, however, there are locations and instances that call for something a little more dressy.